adoptium/infrastructure/README.md

 * [hosts](https://github.com/adoptium/infrastructure/blob/master/ansible/inventory.yml) - Our inventory file as used by ansible, [visualized](https://github.com/adoptium/infrastructure/blob/master/docs/adoptopenjdk.pdf) (now out of date).
 * [Ansible at Adoptium](https://github.com/adoptium/infrastructure/blob/master/ansible/README.md) - Our hosts are built using Ansible Playbooks.

+Note that in this documentation it's possible you will see "machines", "systems" and "agents" used.
+These are generally interchangable terms used for individual things which are attached into jenkins.
+Where the term "hosts" is used it will typically mean a single computer as provisioend at out provider and not a containerised system.

 ## Contributing

 Please visit our `#infrastructure` [Slack Channel](https://adoptium.net/slack) and say hello.